single-spa/single-spa.js.org/docs/starting-from-scratch.md

 ### b) Set up the NavBar lifecycles

 In `navbar.app.js` add the following application lifecycles.
-Refer back to [Step Four](starting-from-scratch.md#b-application-lifecycles) for a more detailed explanation.
+Although we could do the same thing we did back in [Step Four](starting-from-scratch.md#b-application-lifecycles), for this application we are going to demonstrate how you can export it as an object with lifecycle methods include, then using the code split promise we can get the object on the import (as we showed in the previous step).

 ```js
 // src/navBar/navBar.app.js